trilitech/tezos-developer-docs/docs/dApps/sending-transactions.md

 For more information about using Taquito, see [Smart contracts](https://tezostaquito.io/docs/smartcontracts) in the Taquito documentation.

+For a video walkthrough, see [Interacting with FA2 Contracts Using Taquito](https://www.youtube.com/watch?v=xL6jyW1sqmA).

 ## Beacon

 You can use the Beacon SDK to send transactions from JavaScript/TypeScript code.